Risk Factors for Developing Mycosis

 Cutaneous mycosis not only invades deeper into the epidermis of the skin but also involves the hair and nails of the body.
-The organisms causing such infection are called dermatophytes, often limited to the keratinized layer of skin, hair and nails.
+The organisms causing this infection are called dermatophytes, often limited to the keratinized layer of skin, hair, and nails.
 The host immune system may be activated causing local inflammatory changes.
 Examples include ringworm infection.

 Systemic mycosis can be either due to primary pathogens or opportunistic organisms that are already residing inside the body.
-In the former case, they are usually inhaled and spread to the local tissues and lymphatic stream causing systemic infection.
-Opportunistic infections mostly occur in immunocompromized individuals.
-Examples of the latter include candidiasis, aspergillosis and cryptococcosis.
+In the former case, they are usually inhaled and spread to the local tissues and lymphatic stream causing a systemic infection.
+Opportunistic infections mostly occur in immunocompromised individuals.
+Examples of the latter include candidiasis, aspergillosis, and cryptococcosis.

-Sporotrichosis, also known as Rose Gardener’s disease, is a fungal infection caused by the species Sporothrix schenckii shown in the figure.
-The most common form of sporotrichosis is the cutaneous infection.
+Sporotrichosis, also known as Rose Gardener’s Disease, is a fungal infection caused by the species Sporothrix schenckii shown in the figure.
+The most common form of sporotrichosis is cutaneous infection.
 Pulmonary and disseminated infections, although rare, have also been reported.

 Sporotrichosis occurs worldwide.
 It is endemic in China.
-Epidemics have been reported in South Africa, Australia and Brazil.
-In Peru, incidence is 1case in 1000 people.
+Epidemics have been reported in South Africa, Australia, and Brazil.
+In Peru, the incidence is 1 case in 1000 people.
 The prognosis of the disease is very good.

 Morbidity is associated with pulmonary sporotrichosis, specifically in patients with chronic obstructive pulmonary disease (COPD) or osteomyelitis developed as a result of dissemination.
-The mortality rate is significant in immunocompromized patients.
+The mortality rate is significant in immunocompromised patients.

 The common mode of transmission of sporotrichosis is through skin inoculation.
 The dimorphic organism is found in the soil and enters the skin via cuts, wounds, animal bites or scratches.

-A rare form of sporotrichosis occurs after inhalation of the organism, which causes pneumoniaspecifically in patients with COPD or alcoholism.
+A rare form of sporotrichosis occurs after inhalation of the organism, which causes pneumonia, specifically in patients with COPD or alcoholism.
 Such infections are clinically and radiographically indistinguishable from tuberculosis or histoplasmosis.
-It may affect sinuses, kidney, subglottic region, and retina.
+It may affect the sinuses, the kidney, the subglottic region, and the retina.

 The clinical presentation depends upon the immune status of the host and site of the infection.
 Patients usually present with a primary lesion in the distal extremities.
-A small red, painless nodule may appear in 1 to 12 weeks of contact with the fungus usually in arm, finger and hand.
-Initially, it is a small nodule that enlarges and becomes pustular and later ulcerates. it is very slow to heal.
+A small red, painless nodule may appear in 1–12 weeks of contact with the fungus usually in the arm, the finger, and the hand.
+Initially, it is a small nodule that enlarges and becomes pustular, and later ulcerates. it is very slow to heal.
 The lesion is mildly painful with no signs of systemic illness such as fever.

-Later on, new lesions begin to appear along the line of lymphatic tracts of the body.
+Later on, new lesions begin to appear along the line of the lymphatic tracts of the body.
 The fixed cutaneous lesions of sporotrichosis should be considered if they fail to heal spontaneously or with antibiotics.
-Hypersensitivity reactions such as erythema nodosum or erythema multiforme are also associated with the disease.
+Hypersensitivity reactions such as ‘erythema nodosum’ or ‘erythema multiforme’ are also associated with the disease.

-Disseminated sporotrichosis exhibit symptoms depending on the body part involved such as joint pain caused by infection in the joint and difficulty in thinking, headache and seizures caused by infection in the central nervous system.
+Disseminated sporotrichosis exhibits symptoms depending on the body part involved, such as joint pain caused by the infection in the joints, difficulty in thinking, and headache and seizures caused by the infection in the central nervous system.